dokku/dokku/docs/processes/one-off-tasks.md

 ### Running a one-off command

 The `run` command can be used to run a one-off process for a specific command.
 This will start a new container and run the desired command within that container.
-This contianer will be removed after the process exits.
 The container image will be the same container image as was used to start the currently deployed app.

+> New as of 0.25.0, this container will be removed after the process exits.

 ```shell
 # runs `ls -lah` in the `/app` directory of the app `node-js-app`